Coors Field welcomes fans and new food

 Nine new items are new to the ballpark, some of which are only to be offered during limited times throughout the season.

-- Green Chilli Cheese Fries- shoestring potato fries, green pork chili, shredded cheddar jack cheese, breaded cheese curds
+- Green Chilli Cheese Fries: Shoestring potato fries, green pork chili, shredded cheddar jack cheese, and breaded cheese curds.

-- Smores Shake- Chocolate ice cream., marshmallow cream topping, graham crackers, Hershey’s chocolate
+- Smores Shake: Chocolate ice cream, marshmallow cream topping, graham crackers, and Hershey’s chocolate.

-- Stuffed Tater Kegs- Cheese stuffed tater tot with boom boom sauce; buffalo chicken stuffed tater tot with ranch
+- Stuffed Tater Kegs: Cheese stuffed tater tot with boom boom sauce, or the buffalo chicken stuffed tater tot with ranch.

-- Peach Chimmis- Tortilla, whipped cream cheese, sliced peaches, cinnamon sugar mix, caramel syrup, topped with whipped cream
+- Peach Chimmis: Tortilla, whipped cream cheese, sliced peaches, cinnamon sugar mix, caramel syrup, and topped with whipped cream.

 Also, new to Coors this year, is the Coors Light Chill Zone near section 105 in the concourse.
 Featuring Amazon’s Walk Out Technology, customers enter the store, tapping their Amazon One device or credit card at the entrance.
 Cameras line the area watching customers make their selections.
 Once a selection is made, customers simply walk out and their card is charged.